Lilian May Miller: Woodblock printing

 On September 1, 1923, Tōkyō was largely destroyed by the Great Kantō earthquake, including most of Miller's paintings and prints.
 Miller was in Korea from 1923 to 1927.
 During that time she produced more stylized prints.
 Miller made prints of domestic scenes, like children at play or women hanging laundry.
 One of her prints, A Strange Scene in Korea, depicted a woman carrying a baby on her back with a basket over her head.
 Another is entitled, Korean Farm House under the Moonlight with a man talking to a woman with a basket over her head.

 In Rain Blossoms that Miler made in 1928, the colorful umbrellas, or 'blossoms', are contrasted against the plain background of the people's bodies.
 Willow trees and the bridge are traditional Oriental motifs.
 It is considered a "beautiful example of Miller's work".
 Other prints were Nikko Gateway, Makaen Monastery and Festival of Lanterns.
 Most of her works were scenes of Japan.

 Lilian made a six-month visit to the United States in 1929 and 1930 and gave woodblock printing demonstrations at galleries and museums in Boston, New York City, Philadelphia, Washington, Chicago, Kansas City, Denver, San Francisco, and Pasadena.
 During her lectures, exhibitions and one-woman shows, she wore an elaborate kimono.
 Miller was admired for her ability to execute the entire woodblock printing process, including the block-cutting stage, by herself.
 Her works were then in the collections of the Art Institute of Chicago and the British Museum.
 In the 1937 exhibition of the Honolulu Print Makers, she exhibited a print depicting bamboo using a lithotint method, a kind of lithography, that achieved the effect of ink painting.
 It was entitled A Spray of Bamboo and won the sixth annual gift print prize.

 Female patrons and collectors

-She had a network of key female art patrons and admirers of the time, including Empress Nagako of Japan; Lou Henry Hoover, the wife of U.S. president Herbert Hoover; Anne Morrow Lindbergh aviatrix and spouse of famous Charles Lindbergh; and Grace Nicholson, a renowned Pasadena art dealer.
+She had a network of key female art patrons and admirers of the time, including Empress Nagako of Japan; Lou Henry Hoover, the wife of U.S. president Herbert Hoover; Anne Morrow Lindbergh, aviator and spouse of famous Charles Lindbergh; and Grace Nicholson, a renowned Pasadena art dealer.
 It was Nicholson's Pasadena residence, now the Pacific Asia Museum, where Miller perhaps felt most at home—outside Japan.
 Their friendship enabled Miller to meet and make use of many important art contacts on her American trip and afterwards.